 Note 1 : This post was published December 10, 2015, and is still often accessed.
-I’d like to inform readers that since then, with the exception of # 3.8. (inserted Juli 2016), I didn’t update the article since then.
+I’d like to inform readers that since then, with the exception of # 3.8. (inserted Juli 2016), I didn’t update the article.
 Neither have I been much around on GNU Social since its publication and therefore don’t know how many of the problems mentioned below have been fixed in the meantime.
 I’d label this article “outdated”, it’s kept for archival reasons.

 If you ponder whether to leave Twitter and join GNU Social, you best should know in advance some of the problems and pitfalls that await you.
 For most newcomers to GNU Social, things are not easy, and I would rather warn people to leave or delete their Twitter accounts and move to a GNU Social instance.
 One needs to learn quite a lot to get the basics done here, and it is rather a matter of taste if that is worth the effort.
 Communicating on Twitter is much easier than on GNU Social; and if a newcomer isn’t interested in geek stuff, in tinkering, and learning, then GNU Social may not be the right choice.
 (On the other hand, the people on GNU Social are usually very gentle and helpful, so asking people is the right way to start and get used to the ways GNU Social works.)

 In the past there have been several waves of people coming from Twitter to GNU Social (esp.
 Quitter), and most of them returned to Twitter after a short while.
 Why didn’t they stay, if GNU Social and its instances are that promising?
 I find technical constraints and usability to be two of the major reasons.

 In order to point out (and explain) some of the usability issues, some info on the technicalities are necessary.
 I try to sketch them as succinctly as possible.